 Smartphones have become a major part of our daily routine.
-One of the major issue that most of us face using these smartphones will be that of battery life.
+One of the major issues that most of us face using these smartphones will be that of battery life.
 Everyone out there must have wished to have long lasting battery life for their smartphone.
 We all must have been in a situation where your phone is at 1% charge and you are in a rush to find a power source.
 Finding a power source may not be possible in all situations.
 So, here are some of the few tips that help to extend your phones battery life.

 Most of the time, phone's short battery life is reduced due to power hungry apps.
 Check the battery menu of your phone where you can find out the apps that consume your phone's battery way more than other apps.
 If any of those power consuming are not necessary, disable or even uninstall them in order to gain long battery life.
 If they are needed, just restart the apps so the battery usage will be reduced.

 Screen brightness is one factor which consumes a lot of battery.
 Turning down the brightness level will help you save energy.
 Activating your auto-brightness is also a good option to save energy as that will adjust the brightness automatically when there is lesser light.
 In certain latest models, there is an option for eye protection that reduces your screen brightness and protects your eyes.

 When your phone searches for Wi-Fi or Bluetooth signals, your phone's battery is constantly being drained.
 Latest Android phones come with a feature that continues to look for open Wi-Fi networks even when you’ve disabled Wi-Fi.
 To turn off, go to Settings > Network & internet > Wi-Fi.
 Under Wi-Fi preferences, make the automatic Wi-Fi option uncheck.

 Closing all the unwanted running apps will help save energy.
 When multiple apps are running in the background the consumption of energy will be a lot higher, resulting in slowing down the actions and draining the battery.